Eastern Screech-Owls in Urban Environments

 Despite ranging across eastern North America, many aspects of EASO life history is unknown, as is the case with most owls.

 EASO inhabit many regions with high human input in areas that are suburban or urban.
-These environments have a huge effect on the species that persist there and the structure of ecosystems.
+These environments have an effect on the species that persist there and the structure of ecosystems.

 The challenges birds like EASO face in urban environments are many and include habitat loss, greater risk of encountering toxins (ie. rodenticide–a ubiquitous problem for raptors), and even presence of competitors/predators that may fare better in proximity to humans.

 Using sites located along a gradient of urban to rural land, we will work to understand the factors that affect EASO survival and habitat use.
-We will accomplish this by using radio transmitters to monitor adult territory size and juvenile dispersal–an important and dangerous period as they find their place on the landscape.
+We will accomplish this by using playback surveys and remote tracking to monitor habitat selection, adult territory size, and juvenile dispersal–an important and dangerous period as young owls find their place on the landscape.